Get Maintouch

 Do I need schema markup for AI content to rank?

 Schema isn't required for ranking, but it helps both Google and AI search systems parse your content faster.
 Article, FAQPage, and HowTo schema map your content's structure to something the algorithms can read without guessing.
-For pages you want cited in AI Overviews or ChatGPT, structured data raises the odds the right passage gets picked.
+For pages you want cited in AI Overviews or ChatGPT, structured data for AI search raises the odds the right passage gets picked.
 It's cheap insurance, not a ranking factor on its own.

 My traffic dropped after publishing AI content.
 How do I recover?